Omega12Pirme/CFX/README.md

 ## 💥 Challenges we ran into
-I faced issue with the accout abstraction  bundler and gas manager.
+- I faced issue with the accout abstraction  bundler and gas manager.
-I faced issue with the persistance of Particle network gets solved  by the particle mentor Faced issue with the idea of CCIP as my dapp controls  and based on Dao.
+- I faced issue with the persistance of Particle network gets solved  by the particle mentor

 <br>